andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/class/20-class.markdown

 -   <i class="fas fa-book"></i> Case 6, “Public Relations Dilemma at the Harristown Hospital and Health System ,” in Grobman, *An Introduction to the Nonprofit Sector*[^1]

+## Written response question

+Two parts for today:

+1. Describe a preliminary idea for a press release for your nonprofit.
+You’ll spend class time deciding on more formal plans.

+2. Was the decision to agree to the terms of the surgeon appropriate?
+What other options did the management of HHHS have?
+(Answer in ≈75 words.)

 [^1]: Gary M. Grobman, *An Introduction to the Nonprofit Sector: A Practical Approach for the Twenty-First Century*, 6th ed.
 (Harrisburg, Pennsylvania: White Hat Communications, 2021).